TyTy Washington Jr.

-Tyrone Lewis "TyTy" Washington Jr. (born November 15, 2001) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+Tyrone Lewis "TyTy" Washington Jr. (born November 15, 2001) is an American professional basketball player for the San Diego Clippers of the NBA G League.
 He played college basketball for the Kentucky Wildcats.
 He was a consensus five-star recruit and one of the top point guards in the 2021 class.

 High school career

 Washington played basketball for Cesar Chavez High School in Phoenix, Arizona.
 As a sophomore, he averaged 23.2 points, 4.1 assists, 4.4 rebounds, and 3.3 steals per game.
 Washington transferred to AZ Compass Prep School in Chandler, Arizona during his junior season.
 As a senior, he averaged 24 points, seven assists, and six rebounds per game, leading his team to a 30–2 record.
 He was named to the Jordan Brand Classic roster.

 Recruiting

 Washington was a consensus five-star recruit and one of the top point guards in the 2021 class.
 On November 15, 2020, he committed to playing college basketball for Creighton.
 He decommitted on March 11, 2021, nine days after head coach Greg McDermott recalled telling his players, "I need everybody to stay on the plantation.
 I can't have anybody leave the plantation," following a loss in February.
 On May 12, 2021, Washington committed to Kentucky over offers from Arizona, Baylor, Kansas, LSU and Oregon.